gShahr/Lowell-Showcase/README.md

     - Added 2 more projects (currently working on Towers of Hanoi, which is Assignment 6).

     - Ran into an error in assingment 6 where the for each loop isn't working as expected for the given test case (regular for loop works)

+      - This error is interesting because the object array that the for each loop is supposed to be iterating through has a length of 1, which means that it should hypothetically run through the loop because it has one element in it.
+This semantic error does not make sense to me

     - Currently working on project 7, which is queue implementation along with level order traversal of a tree and using a queue for merge sort